deanwampler/spark-scala-tutorial/Tutorial.markdown

 The default is `data/kjvdat.txt`.

 There is also an alternative to `SparkStreaming11` called `SparkStreaming11SQL`, which uses a SQL query rather than the RDD API to do the calculation.
 To use this variant, pass the `--sql` argument when you invoke either version of `SparkStreaming11Main` or `SparkStreaming11MainSocket`.

-To run a subset of these combinations in Hadoop, there is `hadoop.HSparkStreaming11` driver.
-Similarly to `SparkStreaming11Main`, it starts the `DataSocketSever` process *locally* (outside of Hadoop), then submits `SparkStreaming11` to your Hadoop environment.
-There is also a script driver, `scripts/sparkstreaming8.sh`.

-Note that the Hadoop implementation of this example doesn't support watching for new files in a directory.
-That's not a Spark Streaming limitation.
-Also, the SQL variant is not supported, but it would be easy to add this capability.

 #### How Spark Streaming Works